jointheleague/tic-tac-toe-ml/README.md

 As of now we do not have a central server setup to host user created AI's.
 If you want to test someone's AI, and have found a link to the ```.jar``` file, this section will walk you through the simple process of installing an AI.

-If you have not cloned our GitHub repository, do that now into a directory of your choosing.
+See the section, "Installation," above to get information on getting your runtime setup.

 You can then run ```TicTacToe-ML.jar``` and select the AI you wish to load from the "Import" button.

-*Note : If you find the application running out of RAM, you can run the jar with this launch perameter 	```-Xmx 3GB```*
+*Note : If you find the application running out of RAM, you can run the jar with this launch argument 	```-Xmx 3GB```*